denten-books/plain-text/4-chapter.md

 [@nietzsche_untimely_1997, 79].
 Nietzsche's metaphor is one of cultural "indigestion."
 The rocks that rattle within represent the detritus knowledge that is not somehow fully assimilated into the individual psyche.
-In this Nietzsche mirrors the concern of Plato's *Phaedrus*, in which Thamus, the king of Thebes, is shown to be weary of such externalized, undigested knowledge.
+In this Nietzsche mirrors the concern of Plato's *Phaedrus*, where Thamus, the king of Thebes, is shown to be weary of all such externalized, undigested knowledge.
-Responding to Theuth, the great god-inventor who brought Egyptians the gifts of arithmetic, geometry, astronomy, draughts, and writing among other things, the king worries that:
+Responding to Theuth, the great god-inventor who brought Egyptians the gifts of arithmetic, geometry, astronomy, draughts, and writing among other arts, the king worries that writing in particular will harm rather than help his people.
+When it came to letters, Thamus comments:

+> Most ingenious Theuth [...] the father of letters, [you] have been led by your affection to ascribe to them a power the opposite of that which they really possess.
+For this invention will produce forgetfulness in the minds of those who learn to use it, because they will not practise their memory.
+Their trust in writing, produced by external characters which are no part of themselves, will discourage the use of their own memory within them.
+You have invented an elixir not of memory, but of reminding; and you offer your pupils the appearance  of wisdom, not true wisdom for they will read many things without instruction and will therefore seem to know many things, when they are for the most part ignorant [...] [@plato_plato:_1999, 563-4].

+That technologies of the written word are somehow corrupting our native cognitive capabilities, that we are becoming dependent on externalized cognitive aids, and that such dependence has wide-ranging social repercussions, are worries that have permeated the popular culture since the days of Socrates.
+"I see within us all (myself included) the replacement of complex inner density with a new kind of self," Richard Foreman writes in an essay that accompanies his play *The Pancake People*.
+This new self is shallow, containing "less and less of an inner repertory of dense cultural inheritance" [@foreman_pancake_2005].
+Nicholas Carr echoes these words in his widely-cited 2008 article for the *Atlantic Monthly*, writing: "Over the past few years I've had an uncomfortable sense that someone, or something, has been tinkering with my brain, remapping the neural circuitry, reprogramming the memory."
+"The deep reading that used to come naturally has become a struggle," Carr concludes in an article which asks whether online search engines are making us stupid [@carr_is_2008].

-will create forgetfulness in the learners' souls, because they will not use their memories; they will trust to the external written characters and not remember of themselves.
-The specific which you have discovered is an aid not to memory, but to reminiscence, and you give your disciples not truth, but only the semblance of truth; they will be hearers of many things and will have learned nothing; they will appear to be omniscient and will generally know nothing; they will be tiresome company, having the show of wisdom without the reality.
-"You Lionel Trilling has described this reoccurring sentiment as "the sense of something intervening between man and his own organic endowment," and considered it "a powerful element in the modern consciousness, an overt and exigent issue in our culture."
-12
+"You Lionel Trilling has described this reoccurring sentiment as "the sense of something intervening between man and his own organic endowment," and considered it "a powerful element in the modern consciousness, an overt and exigent issue in our culture" [@trilling_sincerity_1972, 127-8].

+Wittgenstein.
+Wundt.
+Vygotsky and Luria.
+Hutchins and cognitive artifacts by Dan Norman.
+Hypothesis of extended cognition.
+Effect on the study of literature.

 The flattening of the knowledge realm.
 It is not the absence of topography.
 It is our ability to readily perceive topography, and to place ourselves within